environmental-forecasting/model-ensembler/docs/developer/functionality/technical.md

-# Technical Overview
+# Technical Notes
 Firstly, detailed documentation generated from the docstrings are available under `API/`.

-This page intends to give a technical overview beyond the `API/`, of how different components of `model-ensembler` work together, and provide accompanying notes to aid developers.
+This page intends to give technical notes beyond the `API/`, of how different components of `model-ensembler` work together, and provide accompanying notes to aid developers.
 It is not intended to be read from start to finish.

 ## model_ensembler